-As of September 30, 2020, we had outstanding performance bonds and letters of credit in an aggregate amount of approximately \$3.9 million.
-These instruments present a potential expense for us and divert financial resources from other uses.
+As of December 31, 2019, we had outstanding performance bonds and letters of credit in an aggregate amount of approximately \$4.0 million.
+These instruments present a potential for expense for us and divert financial resources from other uses.
 Claims on performance bonds, drawings on letters of credit, and payment of liquidated damages could individually or in the aggregate have a material adverse effect on our results of operations, business, financial condition or prospects.